themmyloluwaa/100DaysOfGrowth/readme.md

 - I started the day with a walk to the Rheinfall.
 I believe exercising should be part of an Engineer's fire arms in being world class.

 - I continued writing test for the trivia app.
 For the first time, writing tests in react native gave me an amazing experience.
 I hope it continues this way.

+- Concludeded the day by continuing typescript learning and working on a small project called maps